My wife suffers from migraine headaches. This article is the result of my search for answers.

 Question: Why, after the migraine proceeds, do I find that moving after lying down causes the headache to worsen?

 Answer: Though movement during migraine attacks has been reported to worsen the headache, researchers have found that exercise can actually help prevent migraine.

-Since the major theory about migraine is that initially blood vessels in the brain constrict, and then they dilate, it is speculated that movement of the body affects pressure levels at hypersensitive moments increasing inflammation.
+Since the major theory about migraine is that initially, blood vessels in the brain constrict and then dilate, it is speculated that movement of the body affects pressure levels at hypersensitive moments, increasing inflammation.
 This might be an explanation for the pain upon movement during a migraine.

 Nausea and Vomiting